Dorset Joint Railway

 Given the generous provison of spare levers, it is a little surprising that no Starting signals were provided at Winsor Hill, with the result that all shunting movements on the main lines would have required the occupation of the block sections to Masbury and/or Shepton Mallet as relevant.
 Admittedly the provision of a Down Starting signal might have been complicated by the proximity of the entrance to the Down line tunnel, but it would seem to have been a much easier task to install an Up Starting signal.

-A temporary alteration took place in 1946, although not directly related to Winsor Hill itself.
+A temporary signalling alteration took place in 1946, although not directly related to Winsor Hill itself.
 Following the partial collapse of Bath Road viaduct on the northern outskirts of Shepton Mallet, a temporary signal-box named Waterloo Road was erected there while the repair work was in progress.
 This SB became a block-post between Winsor Hill and Shepton Mallet and its Down Distant signal was installed as a lower arm (fixed at caution) below Winsor Hill's Down Home (just like the previous Down Distant for Downside Siding GF).
-Although the initial work was completed later in the year some reports suggest that the facilities were used for further repair work in 1947, but probably all the temporary signalling would have been removed by the end of 1947 at the latest.
+Although the initial work to repair the viaduct was completed later in that year it would appear that the facilities were used again for further repair work in 1947, but probably all the temporary signalling would have been removed by the end of 1947 at the latest.

 When the Bath Extension was opened in 1874 the block working was 'Absolute Block' using just block telegraph instruments without any train staff.
-The new 1876 siding for Winsor Hill Quarry in 1876 was within the original single-line block section between the passing-loops at Binegar and Shepton Mallet (although it appears that Masbury was already an unofficial block-post by that time) and so it needed to be protected by local signals worked by its own signal-box.
-The new SB was made a block-post at the specific request of Colonel Yolland (PRO file MT6/156/11).
-However the possible problems at such a location without a passing-loop soon became horribly apparent with the disaster at Foxcote (near Radstock) in August 1876 and that was probably a factor in the subsequent decision by the S&DJR that Winsor Hill would cease to be a block-post (Minute 369 of S&DJR Officers' Meeting on 8-Nov-1876), which is believed to have taken effect on 1-Jan-1877.
-However it is clear from the instructions in the S&DJR WTT Appendix No 7 (1-Mar-1886) for working the siding that the former SB was still manned, the same Appendix also listing the opening hours as 5:30am-5:30pm weekdays only (ie not Sundays).
+The new siding provided for Winsor Hill Quarry in 1876 was located within the original single-line section between the passing-loops at Binegar and Shepton Mallet (although it appears that Masbury was already an unofficial block-post by that time) and so it needed to be protected by local signals worked by its own signal-box.
+The new SB was made a block-post at the specific request of Colonel Yolland (National Archives file MT6/156/11).
+However the possible problems at such a location without a passing-loop soon became horribly apparent with the disaster at Foxcote (near Radstock) in August 1876 and that was probably a factor in the subsequent decision by the S&DJR that Winsor Hill would cease to be a block-post (Minute 369 of S&DJR Officers' Meeting on 8-November-1876), which is believed to have taken effect on 1-January-1877 (Signal Instruction 3).
+However it is clear from the instructions in the S&DJR WTT Appendix No 7 (1-March-1886) for working the siding that the former SB was still manned at that time, the same Appendix also listing the opening hours as 5:30am-5:30pm weekdays only (ie not Sundays).

 When the the line was doubled in 1892 and the second SB was opened, then Winsor Hill became a block-post again.
 The block working reverted to Absolute Block and is presumed to have used the S&DJR standard 'block telegraph' instruments for the new double-track sections to Masbury and Shepton Mallet.
 By the time of the 1905 edition of the S&DJR WTT Appendix the opening hours for the SB were listed as 7:00am-5:30pm (weekdays only), but by 1914 this had been changed to 9:45am-5:45pm (weekdays only).